 It also goes without saying that you are not allowed to store contraband and stolen goods.

 Industrial Strength Lock

 Invest in a thick, industrial-strength lock.
-Despite all of the security precautions that your storage facility takes, your lock is your last line of defense.
+Despite all of the security precautions your storage facility takes, your lock is your last line of defense.
 Buying a flimsy lock that would break with little to no effort will compromise your storage unit’s security.